 New York City LGBTQ Discrimination Attorney

-Although society is becoming more open and tolerant, the lesbian, gay, bisexual, transgender, queer (LGBTQ) community continues to experience widespread discrimination and harassment in the workplace.
+Although society is becoming more open and tolerant, the lesbian, gay, bisexual, transgender and queer community continues to experience widespread LGBTQ discrimination and harassment in the workplace.
 Currently, specific prohibitions of discrimination based on sexual orientation and gender identity are not embodied in federal law and Congress has yet to act on the issue.
 Fortunately, LGBTQ individuals residing and working in New York and New Jersey are protected under local and state laws.
 Nonetheless, LGBTQ workers continue to experience discrimination and harassment, which makes it crucial to have proper legal representation.

 At Lipsky Lowe, we believe that everyone — including our friends and colleagues in the LGBTQ community — has a right to a work environment free of discrimination and harassment.
 Well-versed in the New York State Human Rights Law, the New York City Human Rights Law, and the New Jersey Law Against Discrimination, we have a proven history of providing aggressive legal representation to LGBTQ workers.
 Through the years we have recovered millions of dollar for our clients in settlements and jury verdicts.
-Whether inside or outside of the courtroom, we will be the strength in your corner.
+Whether inside or outside of the courtroom, our employment lawyer will be the strength in your corner.

 How do laws in New York and New Jersey Protect Against LGBTQ Discrimination?